 One of the video’s many strengths is its shareability.
 In today’s connected, media-driven world videos that are interesting and engaging can have an impressively far reach.
 The same goes for video in eLearning.

-Three important elements here will help you to create a healthy social eLearning atmosphere in the workplace:
+Three important elements here will help you to create a healthy social eLearning culture in the workplace:

 - Making your videos short and focused